‘It’s a shark! It’s a shark!’ Filming ‘Swallows and Amazons’ on Elterwater on 10th June 1973

 The local fisherman, Ian Whittaker, Simon Holland and Gareth Tandy with the fish photo: Daphne Neville

 Sadly this is the only photograph we have of the set designers at work together.
 Later that afternoon we went to one of the few interiors of the film – the general store in Rio or Bowness-on-Windermere where we bought the rope for the lighthouse tree and four bottles of grog.
-I’m not sure, but think it was a shop at the time.
-It was later a barber shop and is now a showroom for wood-burnging stoves.
-Back then, Ian dressed the interior with boxes of wooden dolly pegs and other things you’d buy in brown paper bags.
-A wonderful 1920’s radio set and two purring cats really made the scene come alive, especially since, being in reticent explorer mode, we were a bit gruff in our communications with the native shop keeper.
+In reality it was a sweet shop in the ‘seventies.
+It was later a barber shop and became a showroom for wood-burning stoves.
+Pigs were once kept around the back.

 The general Store in Rio